zombiecoder141/CustomerReaderExerciseCs/README.md

 # Introduction
 This program was built on the following requirements:

 * Create a system that will instantiate customer objects from files.
+Samples of these files are included in the doc folder.
   * Read from CSV files with headers.
   * Read from XML files.
   * Read from JSON files.